nent/nent/packages/core/src/components/n-data-storage/provider.md

 # Storage Data Providers

-> Data Providers a read-only data-store to resolve using expressions.

 This provider uses the built-in key-value store in the browser to persist data across browsing sessions within the same browser.

-Browser Storage: **storage**
+> Data Providers are a read-only data store used by NENT to resolve data expressions.

 ## Installation